 Clearly, there are a lot of competitors in your industry that'll be willing to charge much lower rates than you, no matter what you do.
 There are people from all around the world with lower costs of living that'll always be willing to accept lesser-paid gigs than you.
 Get over the idea of trying to compete on price as a freelancer, right now.

 It’s not worth racing other people to the bottom, especially when sites like Fiverr and Upwork already have countless options for low-priced freelancers.
-Side note: I personally recommend not ever listing your services on either of those sites, unless you absolutely need to (after striking out once trying everything in this post).
+Side note: I personally recommend not ever listing your services on either of those sites, unless you absolutely need to (after striking out from trying everything in this post first).

 By taking the time to find a profitable niche for your freelance business, you're actively seeking out an industry and type of client that values quality.
 When you're in a space that competes on quality, you'll completely change the ways in which you sell your services.
 You'll be competing on value, not price.

-Once you've made yourself invaluable within your niche, you'll have a platform by which you can expand your freelance business in any direction you'd like.
+Once you've made yourself invaluable within your niche, you'll have a platform by which you can expand your freelance business in any direction you'd like, in the future.
+Rather than stressing about how you're going to get from step 0 to 100, take freelancing one small step at a time.
+Progress begets more progress.

 3. Identify Your Target Clients.